franckbelarch/nvdla-attn-mechanism/README.md

 - NVIDIA for the open-source NVDLA implementation
 - The transformer architecture research community
 - Open-source tools used in this project

+## License

+The contents of this repository are available for **viewing purposes**.
+If you'd like to download, reuse, modify, or redistribute any part of the code or diagrams, please reach out for permission.

+For inquiries or to discuss potential contributions, please contact me at francknbkg@gmail.com.
+Thank you